asmahu/Historical-site/README.md

  - **Navigation bar**

-    	Featured on all 6 pages, the full responsive navigation bar includes links to Home Page, About us page, History page, About Us page and Sign Up page.
+     -Featured on all 6 pages, the full responsive navigation bar includes links to Home Page, About us page, History page, About Us page and Sign Up page.

-	This section will allow user to easily navigate from page to page across all devices without having to revert  back to previouspage via back button.
+	- This section will allow user to easily navigate from page to page across all devices without having to revert  back to previouspage via back button.

        ![Navbar](https://user-images.githubusercontent.com/38485834/170978281-d4929a21-6065-48a5-9343-2e3741d3a7d4.PNG)